 Heather Gordon, UHN Workplace Wellness Manager, says it's "a comprehensive approach" that the organization takes to improving the health and well-being of all team members.

 "There is a wide variety of programs, partnerships, on-site services and discounts available to make managing your wellness easier," Heather says.
-Read a list of Wellness resources.
+Read a list of Wellness resources [Editor's Note: Link is no longer available].

 Among the services offered through UHN Wellness are nutritional counselling, onsite registered massage therapy, which is a paid service, and free 15-minute massages and group exercise classes.